pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 * get items from item_queue
 * Once all items of a given batch are recived, run collate_fn and send the prepared batch to worker_result_queue

-### **Notes**
+### **New parameters**
 * A new dataloader parameter: num_batch_workers should be introduced.
 By default, this parameter should be set to prefetch_factor.
-There is no reason to use a larger value than prefetch_factor.
-However, smaller value may be considered by the user, if collate_fn is very fast
+  * There is no reason to use a larger value than prefetch_factor
+  * An increase of prefetch_factor default value from 2 to 3 may be considered.

 ## **Metrics **
 The suggested flow should require significantly less shared memory, while preserving TPT, using similar configurations. \